STAR RATINGCi's Star Rating is calculated based on the following independent metrics: |

 Finances

-FoodShare Toronto received $6.7m in donations and special events revenue in F2020.
-It also received $953k in government funding, representing 12% of revenues.
-Administrative costs are 4% of revenues (less investment income) and fundraising costs are 3% of donations and special events revenue.
-This results in total overhead spending of 7%.
-For every dollar donated to the charity, 93 cents go to the cause.
-This is within Ci's reasonable range for overhead spending.
+FoodShare Toronto received $6.3m in donations and special events revenue in F2022.
+It also received $4.4m in fees for service from the sales of produce and their catering services.
+Fees for service were 38% of total revenues.
+Administrative costs are 2% of revenues (less investment income) and fundraising costs are 1% of donations and special events revenue.
+This results in total overhead spending of 3%.
+For every dollar donated to the charity, 97 cents go to the cause.
+This is outside Ci's reasonable range for overhead spending.

 Charity Intelligence has sent this update to FoodShare Toronto for review.
 Changes and edits may be forthcoming.